 But the purpose of this post is not to gripe or complain.
 I have written often enough already about how much I miss my kids.
 Rather, in this post I'd like to focus on another aspect of camp life that struck me a moment ago as I walked through the barracks to this computer: sleep.

-We have the day off from work today whether or not we have children visiting, which is a nice side benefit.
+We have the day off from work today whether or not we have children visiting, which is a nice side benefit of the poorly attended event.
 As a result, inmates are off doing their thing as if it were a Saturday or Sunday.
 Some of the industrious ones are lifting weights.
 Others are walking around the track.
 A few sit next to me typing e-mails.
 And a surprising number lay snoring in their bunks, including several who seem to do little else.
 I call them the Rip Van Winkles.

 The Rip Van Winkles are a group of men, including several with long white beards that very much fit the image, who have seemingly decided to sleep out their sentences.
 This is easier said than done given that this is a work camp and we all have to appear productive.
 That and the barracks are always noisy.
 But somehow they manage.
 Every time I pass by their bunks, whether it be day or night, they are there deep asleep, snoring up a storm.
 At the same time as I wonder how they do it, I also occasionally envy them.
 On my bad days at camp I can't help but think that it might be nice to close my eyes today only to open them on the morning they set me free.